 # 2 has a tiny chip on the foot and also a tiny chip inside the rim.

 Both have table wear (on the foot) which indicates more than a few years old.
-But we do not know when or by whom they were made.
+We do not know when or by whom they were made.
 We have not found any comparable of this large size.

 6 ounce size, very long stem, 7 3/4 inches tall.
-Floral and criss cross cut patterns with beautifully faceted stem with diagonal punty cuts.
+Blown bowl with floral and criss cross cut patterns.
+Faceted stem with diagonal punty cuts.

-They are not marked but obviously high quality.
-The flower makes me think they are 1960s Bohemian or Czech crystal.
-A nice thing is the stem is unusually thick at the base of the bowl, which makes it much less likely to break.
+A shop visitor has one with a label that says "genuine lead crystal, hand cut and made in Germany."
+The flower makes me think they are 1960s.
+A nice thing is the stem is unusually thick at the base of the bowl, which makes them less likely to break.

 Condition: Used but no damage.